Sedefkar Mehmed Agha

-Sedefkar Mehmed Agha (Modern Turkish: Sedefkâr Mehmet Ağa, Albanian: Sedefqar Mehmeti Aga Elbasanit; about 1540–1617) was an Ottoman architect, notably the builder of Sultan Ahmed Mosque (the "Blue Mosque") in Istanbul.
+Sedefkar Mehmed Agha (Modern Turkish: Sedefkâr Mehmed Ağa, Albanian: Sedefqar Mehmet Aga Elbasani; about 1540–1617) was an Ottoman architect, notably the builder of Sultan Ahmed Mosque (the "Blue Mosque") in Istanbul.

 Biography

 Sedefkar Mehmed was Albanian.
 His birthplace and birthdate are uncertain, but he is thought to have been born in the area of Elbasan or in Kalkandelen (modern Tetovo).
 In Elbasan, forty fountains were built by him.

 He was brought to Istanbul in 1563 as a "Devshirme" to join the janissary corps or palace schools.
 After six years as a cadet (acemioğlan) he began the study of music.
 During a period of twenty years he specialized with inlay in mother-of-pearl, giving him the surname Sedefkâr (worker in mother-of-pearl).
 Later he also switched to architecture.
 He became a pupil of architect Mimar Sinan, Turkey's most celebrated architect, becoming his first assistant in charge of the office in the absence of Sinan.

 The Sultan Ahmed Mosque in Istanbul is considered the culmination of the career of Sedefkâr Mehmed Ağa.